puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/using-api/deprecation-guide.md

 ## What to do

-### Test with deprecated APIs disabled
+### Test with deprecated APIs turned off

-You can test your clusters by starting an API server with specific API versions disabled to simulate upcoming removals.
+You can test your clusters by starting an API server with specific API versions turned off to simulate upcoming removals.
 Add the following flag to the API server startup arguments:

 `--runtime-config=<group>/<version>=false`